randrew934/sol_bet_anything/README.md

 **validateGame**: Judge provided accepts its role in the game.
 If SBA Judge is set, the process is handled automatically.
 There’s no need to call validateGame.

-**placeBet**: Users can get to place a bet on the game.
+**placeBet**: Users can get to place a bet on the game created.

-**endGame**: For the admin to end the game once a bet period has been reached. **declareWinner**: For the judge or admin to declare the winner of the game.
+**endGame**: For the admin to end the game once a bet period has been reached.

+**declareWinner**: For the judge or admin to declare the winner of the game.

 **makeAppeal**: For the user to appeal the declaration of the winner before the game is finally closed.